stackhpc/ansible-slurm-appliance/docs/production.md

 - it can be modified as required to enable features for all environments at the site.

-To avoid divergence of configuration all possible overrides for group/role vars should be placed in `environments/site/inventory/group_vars/all/*.yml` unless the value really is environment-specific (e.g. DNS names for `openondemand_servername`).
+To ensure the `staging` environment provides a good test of the `production` environment, wherever possible group/role vars should be placed in `environments/site/inventory/group_vars/all/*.yml` unless the value really is environment-specific (e.g. DNS names for `openondemand_servername`).